mcpri3/RFLC-SCP/README.md

 RFLC-SCP: A Robust Framework to assess Landscape Connectivity for Systematic Conservation Planning application

-This project provides all the data and code used to produce the methodological framework and results presented in:
+This project provides all the data and codes used to produce the methodological framework and results presented in:

 Prima, M.-C., Renaud, J., Witté, I., Suarez, L., Rouveyrol, P.,